15 Ways to Keep Your Brain Sharp and Active

 3. Don't do the same things in the same order, change your routine

 Sometimes take a different route home from work.
-Change the order of some things you do regularly during the day.
+Change the order of some things you do regularly throughout the day.
 For some simple tasks, use your other hand instead of the one you always use.
-If you usually get dressed first and then have breakfast in the mornings, start doing the opposite.
-Don't always turn on the same TV or radio channel; make changes occasionally.
+If you usually get dressed first and then have breakfast in the morning, start doing the opposite.
+Don't always turn on the same TV or radio channel; make some changes occasionally.
 Routine and automatic activities decrease brain activity.
-Small changes like this increase it.
+Small changes like these can increase it.

 4. Eat a balanced and sufficient diet, avoid junk food

 Healthy eating positively affects not only body health but also brain health.
-Do not deprive your body of any food it needs.
-Do not neglect to eat fruits and vegetables.
-Stay away from processed foods that negatively affect brain functions and body health, and foods and drinks that contain excessive amounts of fat, sugar, and salt, which lead to weight gain.
+Don't deprive your body of any food it needs.
+Don't neglect to eat fruits and vegetables.
+Stay away from processed foods that negatively affect brain functions and body health, and contain excessive amounts of fat, sugar, and salt.
 Try to eat as naturally as possible.

 5. Be moderate in caffeine consumption

-A little caffeine can help the brain function more clearly, but research shows that excessive caffeine consumption is harmful to the brain in the long run.
+A little caffeine can help your brain work more clearly, but research shows that excessive caffeine consumption can be harmful to the brain in the long run.

 6. Consume less sugar

 How is your relationship with sugar?
 It's best not to be too close.
-Sugar, which is defined as a legal drug in some sources, has a sedative effect on the brain.
+Sugar, which is sometimes described as a legal drug, has a stupefying effect on the brain.
 Its form in packaged foods is even more harmful.
 Try to meet your sugar needs with naturally sweet foods like fruits.

 7. Read books, read articles, learn new things

 Read about topics you haven't been interested in before, gain knowledge.
-The way to maintain and improve the comprehension performance of the brain, which gradually decreases from the mid-20s, is to learn new things.
+The way to maintain and improve the cognitive performance that starts to decline gradually from the mid-20s is to learn new things.
 Reading books has many benefits, such as increasing knowledge and general culture, expanding vocabulary, and broadening one's horizons.
-To keep the brain fit, it is necessary to read and research.
+To keep the brain sharp, reading and researching is necessary.
 The knowledge you gain this way will also make you feel more confident, make your conversations more colorful, and open new doors for you.

 8. Do simple math calculations in your head

-Use your brain instead of a calculator when you can.
+Use your brain instead of a calculator whenever possible.

 The harms of smoking are well known.
 As for alcohol, you may not see much harm in being a social drinker.
 However, excessive alcohol consumption can cause serious damage to both your brain and body.
 It also negatively affects your social life and personal life.